-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 and assignment requirements - School assignment 98% compliance with teacher credential and assignment requirements - 2021- 22 97% compliance with teacher credential and assignment requirements - 2021- 22 100% compliance with teacher credential and assignment requirements Rate of compliance with instructional materials requirements - Resolution of • instructional materials 100% compliance with instructional materials requirements 2022-23 100% compliance with instructional materials requirements
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 and assignment requirements - School assignment 98% compliance with teacher credential and assignment requirements - 2021- 22 Will complete when data is released 100% compliance with teacher credential and assignment requirements Rate of compliance with instructional materials requirements - Resolution of • instructional materials 100% compliance with instructional materials requirements

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Sufficiency of Textbooks Percentage of schools with rating of "good" or better - Facility Inspection Tool (FIT Report) 100% of school with rating of "good" or better 2020-21 100% of school with rating of "good' or better 2021-22 100% of school with rating of "good" or better 2022-23 100% of school with rating of "good" or better Implementation of state science standards for all students including English learners: Reflection of Amplify Science Implementation Plan actions completed each year which include strategies to support all students, including unduplicated students.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Sufficiency of Textbooks Percentage of schools with rating of "good" or better - Facility Inspection Tool (FIT Report) 100% of school with rating of "good" or better 2020-21 100% of school with rating of "good' or better 2021-22 100% of school with rating of "good" or better 2022-23 100% of school with rating of "good' or better Implementation of state science standards for all students including English learners: Reflection of Amplify Science Implementation Plan actions completed each year which include strategies to support all students, including unduplicated students.
 Strategies and materials enabling English learners to access California State Standards and related ELD standards are embedded into the plan.
 A three-year Amplify Science implementation plan has been written and actions have been identified for each of the next three years, including those that provide access to English learners 35% of the three-year Amplify science program has been completed The following actions have occurred: 75% of the three-year Amplify science program has been completed: The following actions have occurred: 100% of all actions in the Amplify Science Implementation Plan have been completed